nhjschulz/EInkPicFrame/design/Parameter.md

 # Parameter

-EPD supports a parameter file to influence its behaviour.
+EPD supports a parameter file to influence its behavior.
 The parameter file is optional.
 Internal defaults are used if no parameter block is present in the file system.